rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Disucssions of overcoming metaphysics:

 -   Sachs, C.B.
 (2011).
-What is to be Overcome?
-Nietzsche, Carnap, and modernism as the overcoming of metaphysics. *History of Philosophy Quarterly*, 28, 303--318. [^Sachs2011]
+[What is to be Overcome?
+Nietzsche, Carnap, and modernism as the overcoming of metaphysics](https://www.jstor.org/stable/23032343). [^Sachs2011]
 -   Creath, R. (2023).
 [What was Carnap rejecting when he rejected metaphysics?](https://manifold.umn.edu/read/from-biological-practice-to-scientific-metaphysics/section/0d271498-1f37-49d7-8bf5-3268cb77b4a0#ch03). [^Creath2023]

 Surveys: